 In the face of rising utility bills in a tough economy, many homeowners are considering solar power.
 Although solar panels can cost tens of thousands of dollars, various state and federal tax credits can lower the cost significantly.
 And despite the large up-front investment, panels have been shown to pay for themselves over time.

 Nevertheless, a solar project is expensive and time-consuming.
 Before you undertake that installation, you need to ensure permanent access to a key ingredient: sunlight.
 To state the obvious, panels require direct access to sunlight to generate energy.
-If your neighbor decides to add a story to his house, plant a large tree in his yard, or built a tall fence, your investment will have been for naught.
+If your neighbor decides to add a story to his or her house, plant a large tree in the yard, or build a tall fence, your investment will have been for naught.
 How can you prevent this?

 An easement is, broadly speaking, a right to use someone else's land for a particular purpose.
 You might get an easement over a portion of your neighbor's land if, for example, your home were land-locked with no access to the road.
 Similarly, a utility company might get an easement to enable it to run certain pipes underneath your property.